-Our tests were carried out in a distributed laboratory across three Spanish universities (UPC, UPV and UPM) interconnected by the RedIris academic network.
+Our tests were carried out in a distributed laboratory across universities (UPC, UPV three Spanish and UPM) interconnected by the RedIris academic network.
 Instead of using synthetic traffic to load the different access links we used a video-conferencing application: Isabel [14].
 Isabel is intended for large multipoint configurations and it uses an overlay star topology: all the flows are forwarded through a central server (flow-server).
 During a experiment we run Isabel for 900s with all the clients connected simultaneously.
 We capture all the packets sent/received at the clients and at the flow-server.
 With these captures, we are able to compute the above-mentioned metrics using the passive measurement methodology.
-We also give an empiric description of the QoE based solely on user experience.